 When you hear the term varicose veins the first thing that probably comes to mind is the image of those bluish, bulging veins in the legs.
 You may be surprised to learn that varicose veins can form in other regions of the body, such as the arms, pelvic area and vulva.
-Men can develop varicocele, a condition where the pampiniform plexus veins in the scrotum become enlarged.
+Men can develop varicocele, also known as penile varicose veins, a condition where the pampiniform plexus veins in the scrotum become enlarged.
 Here is some information on varicoceles: testicular varicose veins, what they are and how they can be treated.

 For everything you need to know about the causes and symptoms of varicose veins: Varicose Veins Explained.

 Varicoceles usually form during puberty.
 It’s estimated that 10-15% of boys have varicoceles without even knowing it, since testicular varicose veins rarely exhibit symptoms.
 Generally, varicoceles tend to occur more on the left side of the scrotum.

 If varicoceles show no symptoms should you be concerned?
 Experts say yes (potentially).
 The problem with varicoceles is that they can grow larger and lead to complications over time.
 Just as with legs, these veins can become distended, twisted, swollen and uncomfortable.

 Once varicoceles reach a certain size you may start experiencing symptoms.
 These include lumps in one of your testicles, swelling in your scrotum, enlarged or twisted veins that are quite noticeable or a dull, recurring ache in your scrotum.

 Experts also warn that if left untreated, this condition can lead to infertility problems.
 In fact, it’s estimated that up to 40% of fertility problems in men who are trying to farther their first child may be caused by varicoceles.
 The numbers are even higher (up to 80%) in men who have difficulty fathering additional children.